 People with asbestosis usually have abnormal lung function, and a doctor listening with a stethoscope placed over the lungs can usually hear abnormal sounds called crackles.
-In people who have a history of exposure to asbestos, doctors sometimes can diagnose asbestosis with a chest x-ray or computed tomography (CT) of the chest that shows characteristic changes.
+In people who have a history of exposure to asbestos, doctors sometimes can diagnose asbestosis with a chest x-ray or high-resolution computed tomography (CT) of the chest that shows characteristic changes.
 A lung biopsy is rarely needed to make the diagnosis.

 Diseases caused by asbestos inhalation can be prevented by minimizing asbestos dust and fibers in the workplace.
 Because industries that use asbestos have improved dust control, fewer people develop asbestosis today.
 Asbestos-containing materials in a home are typically only a concern if the materials are going to be removed or the home renovated, in which case they should be removed by workers trained in safe removal techniques.

 Smokers who have been in contact with asbestos can reduce their risk of lung cancer by giving up smoking and should probably have a chest x-ray annually.